Hairpin technology: Welding and interconnection

-Next, hairpin ends are electrically contacted with each other to form the windig scheme.
+Next, hairpin ends are electrically contacted with each other to form the winding scheme.
 Using a laser, the hairpin ends are partially melted and joined.
 An optimal welding process is marked by homogenous weld geometries as well as minimal thermal input.
 Repeatable welding strategies require the stator to maintain a stable condition.

 Relative height and lateral offset of the hairpin end can cause welding defects.
 These can be prevented by corrective processes that are dependent on precise tolerances within upstream processes.
 Phase jumps and the main electroconductive connection of the entire winding can be carried out through connective elements or assemblies connect to the welded hairpin ends.
 This can also be done via laser welding.
 Examples of interconnection elements are contact rings, terminals, and bridges.

 Insulation

-After the winding process, the welded copper ends are reinsulated and the entire stator is impregnated.
+After the winding process, the welded copper ends are re-insulated and the entire stator is impregnated.
 Powder coating or polyurethane-based resins are commonly used to insulate the copper ends.
 Typically, dipping, trickling, or potting processes are used.
-The impregnation process differs littke from those used for conventional stators, such as dipping or trickling processes.
+The impregnation process differs little from those used for conventional stators, such as dipping or trickling processes.
 The purpose of impregnation is to protect the stator from thermal, electrical, ambient, and mechanical influences.